“Tis the Season?” My Cup Runs Empty

 I will let my household choose to get either 1 big gift or 3 small gifts.

-I will host Christmas at my house but it will be a potluck and I am hiring a cleaner.
+If I host Christmas at my house, it will be a potluck and I am hiring a cleaner.

 I won’t stay the night at my family’s house but I can visit for 4 hours without getting triggered.